OpenPGP CA: a high-level overview

-It’s a paradigm (a set of best practices) for how to use OpenPGP in organizations or groups.
+A paradigm (a set of best practices) for the use of OpenPGP in organizations or groups.

-And, it’s tooling to more easily apply this paradigm in practice.
+Concrete tooling that helps apply this paradigm in practice.

-One of the most important aspects of secure communication is making sure that your message goes to the right person and that messages you receive actually came from the person they claim to.
-This is authentication - and the core of what OpenPGP CA deals with.
-The OpenPGP CA paradigm for how to handle authentication greatly simplifies authentication for users and makes it commonplace.
+One of the most important aspects of secure communication is making sure that your messages go to the right person and that messages you receive actually came from the person they claim to.
+This is authentication.

 For many use cases, it’s indispensable to establish authentication before using encryption.
 Using encryption on an unauthenticated communication channel is risky - we can’t tell if our communication is secure.